 OGS has developed and used for marine field researches a series of support vehicles to collect meteo-oceanographic physical and chemical data.
 Floating buoys have demonstrated to be efficient and flexible, but generally too costly to be maintained at the sea for long periods.
 More recently, OGS has preferred a new family of DeepLab Sea Floor Landers, with a stainless steel structure that allows placing scientific instruments at the sea floor.
 These stations are equipped with an underwater telemetry system with 5 miles range able to control the releasing of a subsurface buoy for the recovery of the lander.
 This has to be done at due intervals, to change batteries, verify and eventually re-calibrate the marine instruments and download the recorded data.

-In the current configuration DeepLabs are equipped with base instruments to measure temperature, conductivity, pressure, dissolved oxygen, pH, dissolved CO2, sea currents on the water column every 0.5 m and estimate waves height and direction.
+In the current configuration, the DeepLabs are equipped with base instruments to measure temperature, conductivity, pressure, dissolved oxygen, pH, dissolved CO2, sea currents on the water column every 0.5 m and estimate waves height and direction.
+The Deep Lab can be used to determine the natural temporal variations of various parameters as part of pre-injection baseline surveys or as a continuous monitoring station to detect leaks at offshore storage sites.

 The more recent version of the DeepLab Sea Floor Lander has been used successfully to define the CO2 base-line survey of the Porto Tolle demonstration project in Northern Adriatic and can be a useful instrumented vehicle for scientific studies at Natural laboratory of Panarea.